Working at Homerton

 We believe that our staff need to have the right skills, knowledge and attitude to carry out their role effectively.
 We also want all our staff to be able to learn and develop whilst working for us.

-There are a range of training opportunities available to all staff, both short and long-term.
+There is a range of training opportunities available to all staff, both short and long-term.

 We also provide support for staff who would like to attend external learning courses, where appropriate and where possible, and for staff who would benefit from development opportunities such as mentoring, shadowing or secondments.